spawnmarvel/quickguides/zabbix/host_1/README.md

 https://www.digitalocean.com/community/tutorials/how-to-install-and-configure-zabbix-to-securely-monitor-remote-servers-on-ubuntu-20-04

-Install DB, MariaDB in this case on.
+Install DB, MySql in this case on.

 ```bash